Fendon Road and Queen Edith's Way Roundabout (Cambridge)

 Timescales, traffic management and diversion routes

 The roundabout works are due to last for approximately 29 weeks.
 During this time, both of the Queen Edith's Way arms of the roundabout will be closed 24/7 to allow for the shortest construction time.
-The estimated completion date is early April 2020.
+The estimated completion date is April / May 2020.

 As with all our highway work, timings and dates for schemes are weather dependent and can be subject to change.